InDate/obsidian-canvas-mapping/README.md

 	```
 	pnpm run dev
 	```
-5. In Obsidian, enable Chat Stream Plugin and add OpenAI key in plugin settings.
+5. In Obsidian, enable Canvas Mapping Plugin and add OpenAI key in plugin settings.

 Changes to code should automatically be loaded into Obsidian.